Changes in Parking Post COVID

 One certainty that we have is that more cars will hit the road when everything finally opens up.
 Aside from the love for cars, the reason for this is that people will avoid shared space as much as possible.
 Less contact and more spacing will be a priority for most people, which will lead to more people driving.

-In the pre-pandemic world, many people will prefer to walk to the malls in their neighbourhood as a form of exercise.
+In the pre-pandemic world, many people will prefer to walk to the malls in their neighborhood as a form of exercise.
 From now on, that set of people might choose to drive to shop all at once to avoid frequent trips to crowded places.

 Parking Charges might be eased or removed